10 Ways to Improve Typing Speed

 Your fingers should rest on the home row: ASDF (left hand) and JKL; (right hand).
 Each finger should always hit the same keys.
 This reduces wasted motion and improves accuracy.

-Quick check: if you use different fingers for the same key, you’re training inconsistent patterns (a common plateau cause).
+Quick check: if you use different fingers for the same key, you’re training inconsistent patterns, which is a common plateau cause.

 ⏱️ 3) Practice Short, Focused Sessions